Get free heat pump quotes

 What size air source heat pump do you need?

-Although heat pump costs can be high, they can also save you thousands of pounds on bills and tonnes of CO2, and reliably keep your home warm for the next two decades.
+Although heat pump costs can be high, they can collectively reduce tonnes of CO2 emissions and reliably keep homes warm for around 20 years.

-And they’re on the rise.
-Until 2028, the government’s Boiler Upgrade Scheme can cut your air source heat pump costs by £7,500.
+Until 2027, the government’s Boiler Upgrade Scheme can cut your air source heat pump costs by up to £7,500.

 heat pumps with an engineer

-Air source heat pumps generally range from 5kW* to 16kW.
-The bigger your home, the higher the number of kilowatts you’ll need.
+Air source heat pumps generally range from 5kW to 16kW.
+The bigger your home, the larger the number of kilowatts you’ll need.

-Typically, a 100m² property with three bedrooms will require a 5kW air source heat pump, while a 200m² home will need a 10kW machine.
+Typically, a 100m² property with three bedrooms will require a 5kW air source heat pump, while a 200m² home will need a 10kW heat pump.

-A poorly insulated house that’s 250m² or bigger may require a 12kW or even 16kW system.
+A house that’s 250m² or larger may require a 12kW or even 16kW system.

-In terms of physical size, your new air source heat pump will generally stand between 1 and 1.5 metres high, and between 0.5 and 1 metre wide, meaning it’s roughly the size of a standard washing machine.
+In terms of physical size, your new air source heat pump will typically stand between 1 and 1.5 metres high, and between 0.5 and 1 metres wide, meaning it’s roughly the size of a standard washing machine.

 To find the right model for your home, check out our guide to the best air source heat pumps.